mangelajo/ajo-es/_posts/2014-06-19-creating-a-network-interface-to-tenant-network-in.md

 ```

 Set MAC address and move the interface into a namespace
-(namespace is important if you’re using dhclient, otherwise the host-wide routes and DNS configuration of the host would be changed, you can omit the netns if you’re setting the IP address manually)
+(namespace is important if you're using dhclient, otherwise the host-wide routes
+and DNS configuration of the host would be changed, you can omit the netns if
+you're setting the IP address manually)

 ```bash